 Do you have a loved one in Washington State who is in prison for a crime they didn't commit?
 Learn more about how to get help from Innocence Project Northwest.

 Want to learn more about the people we've freed?
 Check out our list of exonerees and freed clients.

 Are you curious about our organization or how we do our work?
 Take a look at our FAQ.

 Train Law Students

 IPNW was founded by UW School of Law professor Jackie McMurtrie in 1997.
-Today, IPNW is an independent nonprofit organization that continues to provide clinical learning opportunities to UW Law School students.
-Jackie continues to teach the Innocence Project Northwest Clinic which provides students with the opportunity to investigate cases, interact with clients and witnesses, and draft and argue legal motions.
-Lara Zarowsky is the Director of the IPNW track of the Legislative Advocacy Clinic which provides students with the opportunity to advocate in the state legislature to develop and move legislation designed to prevent additional wrongful convictions in our state.
+Today, IPNW continues to provide clinical learning opportunities to UW Law School students.
+Jackie's Innocence Project Northwest Clinic provides students with the opportunity to investigate cases, interact with clients and witnesses, and draft and argue legal motions.
+IPNW's Policy Director Lara Zarowsky directs the Legislative Advocacy Clinic which provides students with the opportunity to advocate in the state legislature to develop and move legislation designed to prevent additional wrongful convictions in our state.

 Students play a huge role in IPNW cases.
 Get more information about experiential learning opportunities for students in the IPNW Clinic at the University of Washington School of Law.

 Students in the IPNW track of the Legislative Advocacy Clinic at the University of Washington School of Law are trained in legislative and public policy advocacy.
 Students in this clinic have participated in important reforms and new laws involving eyewitness identification procedures, the preservation of evidence and access to post-conviction DNA testing, and the right of exonerees to receive compensation for their wrongful convictions.